projectshft/coding-assessment/README.md

 function numberOfVowels(array) {

   // code goes here
   return number;
 }
 ```
 ---

 ## Problem Eight
-Using some JavaScript, have the `function firstReverse(str)` take the str parameter being passed and return the string in reversed order.
+Using some JavaScript, have the `function firstReverse(str)` take the str argument being passed and return the string in reversed order.

 For example: if the input string is `"Hello World and Coders"` then your program should return the string `sredoC dna dlroW olleH`.